eilyntudares/JoyBloom/README.md

 # 🌸 JoyBloom

 **JoyBloom** is a daily gratitude journaling app where users log one good thing a day.
 Each entry blooms into a flower in a virtual garden.
 The app encourages positivity and reflection through weekly recaps and surprise rewards.

 ---

+## 📖 App Overview

+JoyBloom is designed to make gratitude a daily habit by rewarding users with a visual, blooming garden for every entry.
+The app blends journaling with interactive visuals, aiming to boost mood, mindfulness, and positivity.

+### ✨ Evaluation
+- **Strengths:** Visually rewarding feedback, simple to use, encourages positive thinking.
+- **Challenges:** Requires consistent engagement to feel rewarding, balancing animation performance on different devices.
+- **Future Improvements:** Cloud sync for multiple devices, more flower varieties, seasonal garden themes.

+---